 They are not bipolar.
 They are an artist, an athlete, a musician, or whatever it is they may choose to identify as.
 They are a complex individual whose very being goes so far beyond one particular condition they may be suffering from.
-By being able to recognize your teen as a person of full of substance you can better help them in their ongoing struggle to establish themselves beyond their condition.
+By being able to recognize your teen as a person full of substance, you can better help them in their ongoing struggle to establish themselves beyond their condition.

 Try to learn potential triggers—and further learn to avoid them.

 Bipolar disorder is a psychological condition that can potentially be worsened or activated by a variety of triggers.
 While some of these possible triggers may be entirely beyond your ability to control as a parent, there are some things you can control.
 It is important to learn what these things are.

 Some common triggers for individuals with bipolar disorder include: